ev-agelos/PyBook/README.md

 ### Sorting results:
 Bookmarks can be sorted by date and rating(for now):

-sorting by newest `/bookmarks/?sort=date` or
+by newest `/bookmarks/?sort=date` or

-sorting by lowest rating `/bookmarks/?sort=-rating`
+by lowest rating `/bookmarks/?sort=-rating`

 ### Filtering results:
-Bookmarks can by filtered by their category for example:
+Bookmarks can by filtered by their category:

-`/bookmarks/?category=tutorials
+`/bookmarks/?category=tutorials`

 ### Endpoints:
 GET `/bookmarks/` - Get all bookmarks